 Phase 3 Study definition

-Phase 3 Study means a clinical study of an investigational product in patients that incorporates accepted endpoints for confirmation of statistical significance of efficacy and safety with the aim to obtain Regulatory Approval in any country as described in 21 C.F.R.
-312.21(c), or a comparable Clinical Study prescribed by the relevant Regulatory Authority in a country other than the United States.
-The investigational product can be administered to patients as a single agent or in combination with other investigational or marketed agents [***]
+Phase 3 Study means a clinical study of a drug candidate in human patients that incorporates accepted endpoints for confirmation of statistical significance of efficacy and safety with the aim to obtain Regulatory Approval in any country as described in 21 C.F.R.
+312.21(c), or a comparable clinical study prescribed by the relevant Regulatory Authority in a country other than the United States.
+The relevant drug candidate may be administered to patients as a single agent or in combination with other investigational or marketed agents.

 Phase 3 Study means a human clinical trial of a Licensed Product in any country, the primary purpose of which is to gather the additional information about effectiveness and safety that is needed to evaluate the overall benefit-risk relationship of the Licensed Product and to provide an adequate basis for physician labeling, as more fully defined in 21 C.F.R. §312.21(c) or its successor regulation, or the equivalent in any foreign country.